 Closed respons e Example open response (quotes) M a Do "the earthquakes associated with shale gas are very small", will be "microseismic earthquakes that won't be felt", "small magnitude events" or "minor tremors". g n i Don't know "major earthquakes probably unlikely", fracking may cause "seismic activity, but not quakes". t u d e Do not "there may be possible tremors - not earthquakes", "events will be "mostly unfelt, very small events", or that there a "very few cases [with] little intensity".
-L o Do Shale gas "can trigger earthquakes but very rarely", "has the potential to induce seismic activity, but the risk is not a significant" and "any induced seismicity [has] small consequences". w r i s Don't know "It is probably unlikely that fracking triggers major earthquakes", there is "probably an association but the risk is relatively trivial" and earthquakes might be associated "with a tiny minority of shale [operations, they are] not an intrinsic by product". k Do not "Seismicity risks are minimal and manageable" "insignificant", "very low", "unimportant", and so "don't consider it [to be] a significant hazard".
+L o Do Shale gas "can trigger earthquakes but very rarely", "has the potential to induce seismic activity, but the risk is not a significant" and "any induced seismicity [has] small consequences". w r i Don't know " " " " " " " " " " " " " " " " " " " k Do not "Seismicity risks are minimal and manageable" "insignificant", "very low", "unimportant", and so "don't consider it [to be] a significant hazard".
 M Do Earthquakes are associated with shale gas due to "publicity", "media reports" "media portrayal and local campaign group resources".
-Responses also include judgement statements such as "thanks to the media I associate fracking with [earthquakes], but I don't agree". d i Don't know "media and other bias form of reporting on shale gas give this impression however I don't know of any evidence of the link". а Do not "'Earthquakes' are associated publicly with shale gas thanks to inaccurate media reporting", "while I don't [associate shale gas with earthquakes], from media alone I would do".
+Responses also include judgement statements such as "thanks to the media I associate fracking with [earthquakes], but I don't agree". d i Don't know "media and other bias form of reporting on shale gas give this impression however I don't know of any evidence of the link". а Do not "' Earthquakes ' are associated publicly with shale gas thanks to inaccurate media reporting", "while I don't [associate shale gas with earthquakes], from media alone I would do".
 N o Do "We have a lot of evidence of earth tremors associated [with shale gas], but these arecomparable to historic mining activity in the UK" r m a I Do not "Earthquakes can be induced from many different types of industrial processes", "numerous unfelt earthquakes occur daily, and [there are] only a select few examples of fracking caused felt earthquakes", "any earthquakes from shale gas will be negligible versus natural seismicity".
 D e f i Do "Fracking causes microseismicity, in rare occasions they cause earthquakes.
 Where is the transition between microseismic [events] and earthquakes?"
 Fracking does "create microseismicity not on the scale you would call an earthquake".
 "Earth tremors or seismic events is more appropriate than earthquake". n i Don't know Fracking might cause "tremors but not specifically earthquakes".
-"I think of earthquakes' as being of natural origin" t i o n Do not "I don't think the minor, largely insensible tremors associated with shale gas merit the term 'earthquake'."
+"I think of earthquakes as being of natural origin" τ i o n Do not "I don't think the minor, largely insensible tremors associated with shale gas merit the term 'earthquake'."
 "Seismicity" "tremors" "microseismicity" "is not an earthquake".